Food Labelling Regulations (Amendment) Bill

 Groups Affected

-- Consumers: Will benefit from clearer and more accurate information about the origin of the food they purchase, allowing for more informed choices.
+- Consumers: Will benefit from clearer information about food origin, enabling informed choices.

 Powered by nyModel